-The gene-silencing modules in plants transformed with plasmid SLJ24918 (S/L) are controlled by two convergent potato promoters: a short (2.2-kb) version of the ADP-glucose pyrophosphorylase (Agp) promoter and the promoter of the granule-bound starch synthase (Gbss) gene.
+The gene-silencing module is controlled by two convergent potato promoters: a short (2.2-kb) version of the ADP-glucose pyrophosphorylase (Agp) promoter and the promoter of the granule-bound starch synthase (Gbss) gene.
 Both have at least a 100-fold higher activity in tubers than in leaves (Rommens et al, 2008; Visser et al, 1991; Muller-Rober et al, 1994).

-A 3.2-kb version of the Agp promoter is active in many but not all starchcontaining cells.
+A 3.2-kb version of the Agp promoter is active in many but not all starch-containing cells.
 Studies with a promoter/GUS reporter construct showed that expression from this promoter is restricted to cell types that are net importers of photoassimilates, while no activity was observed in the main exporters of photoassimilates (Muller-Rober et al, 1994).
 A similar study carried out with the Gbss promoter shows high expression in stolons and tubers with low activity in other plant organs (Visser et al, 1991).